johnalison/WorkingPhilosophy/BookNotes/TheMindIlluminated.md

 - Stable attention + mindfulness + insight leads to Awakening.
 Awakening is an accident, but continued practice makes you accident-prone.

-- Distinction made between attention and awareness Supported by cognitive psychology and neuroscience
+- Distinction made between attention and awareness; supported by cognitive psychology and neuroscience.

 - Reread "An overview of the Ten stages" when you are unsure where you are heading.